JetBrains/Qodana/topics/analyze-pr.md

 </tabs>

 ## Analyze changes between two commits

+<link-summary>To analyze a set of changes between two commits, employ both the --diff-start
+and --diff-end options. </link-summary>

 <p>To analyze a set of changes between two commits, employ both <code>--diff-start</code>
 and <code>--diff-end</code> options:</p>